-Orlistat is a weight loss pill that’s approved by the Food and Drug Administration (FDA) in the U.S. It’s one of the only over-the-counter (OTC) weight loss medications approved by the FDA, meaning that it doesn’t require a prescription from a doctor.
+Orlistat is a medication that’s approved by the Food and Drug Administration (FDA) for weight loss.
+It’s one of the only over-the-counter (OTC) weight loss medications approved by the FDA, meaning that it doesn’t require a prescription from a doctor.

-Orlistat is the generic name for the medication, and the brand-name version is Alli.
-We will use these terms interchangeably throughout this article because they refer to the same active chemical compound.
+Orlistat is the generic name for the medication, and the brand-name version is called either Alli or Xenical depending on dose.
+We will use these terms interchangeably throughout this article because they refer to the same active drug ingredient.

-In this article we’ll review published medical studies on orlistat to determine if it’s safe and effective for weight loss.
-We’ll explain the side effects of the medication, review whether the generic or brand-name version is more likely to be effective, and share information about a few natural weight loss options.
+In this article we’ll review published medical studies on orlistat to provide our determination on whether it’s safe and effective for weight loss.
+We’ll explain side effects of the medication, review whether the generic or brand-name version is more likely to be effective, and share a real user's review of the drug.

 Does Orlistat Work?

 Orlistat has been proven successful for weight loss in numerous medical trials, as is required for FDA approval.